-The reason we considered using the word EXTENDED, was to reflect the fact that in several ways Girvan Folk Festival extends beyond the narrow confines of the May Bank Holiday Weekend.
-We have had some local outreach concerts throughout the year; last year we introduced a ‘Linger Longer’ strategy and had a concert in Culzean Castle in the week following the festival; this year we planned to initiate a three-year rolling project with local schools involving storytelling; we chose two themes – Travellers and The Musical links between Scotland and Ireland – anticipating some longer-term collaborations arising from these.
-All these plans are impacted by the uncertainty because of coronavirus, but these plans are still very much on the table and we have to believe that we can come out of this stronger for 2021 and beyond.
+As part of our transition plans, and as we look forward to 2022 and beyond, we hope to increasingly extend Girvan Folk Festival activities beyond the narrow confines of the May Bank Holiday Weekend.
+For several years now we have had some local outreach concerts throughout the year, and during our 45th Festival we introduced a ‘Linger Longer’ strategy and had a concert in Culzean Castle in the week following the festival.
+For 2020 and 2021 we planned to initiate a three-year rolling project with local schools involving storytelling.
+We also chose two themes – Travellers and The Musical links between Scotland and Ireland – anticipating some longer-term collaborations arising from these.
+All these plans were impacted by restrictions related to Covid-19, but these plans are still very much on the table and we have to believe that we can come out of this stronger for 2022 and beyond.

 We also have fledgling twinning relationships with Bromyard Folk Festival and the Johnny Doherty Festival.
-These take place later in the year and hopefully by that time things will be back to normal.
+These take place later in the year and hopefully will benefit from the vaccine rollout and by that time things will be closer to normal.
 Nothing has yet been arranged, but there might be an opportunity to add a ‘Girvan Flavour’ to those events, with a few more people from Scotland heading south and west.

 DETAIL AND BACKGROUND TO OUR DECISION MAKING